kobbled/ktransw_py/README.md

 `%INCLUDE` directives in such conditionals, or add them to the respective headers.

-For headers that cannot be changed (or are not supposed to be changed) -- such as the headers in the Fanuc supplied support directories -- wrapping `%INCLUDE` directives is recommended.
+For headers that cannot be changed (or are not supposed to be changed), wrapping `%INCLUDE` directives is recommended.

+(for the headers distributed by Fanuc in the support directories (kliotyps.kl and friends), see the [fr_hdrs][] convenience package)

 ## Future improvements